TheNenae/TheChels.github.io/_posts/2013-07-31-cfc_jb-this-week-in-gossip.md

 ---

 layout: post
-title: This Week in Gossip: All We Need Is Roo
+title: This Week in Gossip - All We Need Is Roo
 link: http://www.ohdenniswise.com/2013/07/this-week-in-gossip-all-we-need-is-roo.html
 date: 2013-07-31 17:00:00
 author: cfc_jb